DreamRunner: Fine-Grained Compositional Story-to-Video Generation with Retrieval-Augmented Motion Adaptation: Abstract

 \section{Abstract}

 Storytelling video generation (SVG) aims to produce coherent and visually rich multi-scene videos that follow a structured narrative.
 Existing methods primarily employ LLM for high-level planning to decompose a story into scene-level descriptions, which are then independently generated and stitched together.
-However, these approaches struggle with generating high-quality videos aligned with the complex single-scene description, as visualizing such complex description involves coherent composition of multiple characters and events, complex motion synthesis and muti-character customization.
+However, these approaches struggle with generating high-quality videos aligned with the complex single-scene description, as visualizing such complex description involves coherent composition of multiple objects/events, complex motion synthesis and character customization with sequential motions.
 To address these challenges, we propose \textbf{\ours{}}, a novel story-to-video generation method: First, we structure the input script using a large language model (LLM) to facilitate both coarse-grained scene planning as well as fine-grained object-level layout planning.
 Next, \ours{} presents retrieval-augmented test-time adaptation to capture target motion priors for objects in each scene, supporting diverse motion customization based on retrieved videos, thus facilitating the generation of new videos with complex, scripted motions.
 Lastly, we propose a novel spatial-temporal region-based 3D attention and prior injection module \attnmethod{} for fine-grained object-motion binding and frame-by-frame spatial-temporal semantic control.
 We compare \ours{} with various SVG baselines, demonstrating state-of-the-art performance in character consistency, text alignment, and smooth transitions.
 Additionally, \ours{} exhibits strong fine-grained condition-following ability in compositional text-to-video generation, significantly outperforming baselines on T2V-ComBench.
-Finally, we validate \ours{}'s robust ability to generate multi-object interactions with qualitative examples.
+Finally, we domonstrate \ours{}'s ability to generate multi-character interactions with qualitative examples.